Edward S. Kiel: Federal judicial service

 From 2019 to 2024, Kiel served as a United States magistrate judge of the United States District Court for the District of New Jersey.

 On October 4, 2023, President Joe Biden nominated Kiel to serve as a United States district judge of the United States District Court for the District of New Jersey.
 Kiel was recommended to the Biden administration by Senators Cory Booker and Bob Menendez.
 President Biden nominated Kiel to the seat being vacated by Judge Kevin McNulty, who subsequently assumed senior status on October 31, 2023.
 On November 1, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
-During his confirmation hearing, he was questioned by Republican senators over his views on the 2023 Israel-Hamas war and antisemitism on college campuses.
+During his confirmation hearing, he was questioned by Republican senators over his views on the Gaza war and antisemitism on college campuses.
 Kiel previously worked with the Asian American Legal Defense and Education Fund, a group which senator Josh Hawley said had "recently released controversial statements supporting Palestine.
 On November 30, 2023, his nomination was reported out of committee by a party line 11–10 vote.
 On January 3, 2024, his nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate and he was renominated on January 8, 2024.
 On January 18, 2024, his nomination was reported out of committee by an 11–10 party-line vote.
 On March 20, 2024, the Senate invoked cloture on his nomination by a 50–48 vote.
 Later that day, his nomination was confirmed by a 50–49 vote.
 He received his judicial commission on March 25, 2024.

+In 2025 he dismissed a lawsuit from a civilian engineer after it was determined that her report of being raped in her bed aboard a Navy transport ship was within her duties and must be treated as a worker's comp claim.